Secondary teacher - Science and maths

 - prepare daily lessons and long-term teaching programs in accordance with state or territory system guidelines

-- teach using a variety of methods including formal lessons, discussions, practical activities, experiments, projects, assignments and excursions, taking into account the differences in individual students
+- teach using a variety of methods including formal lessons, discussions, practical activities, experiments and excursions

 - use information technology to assist in lesson preparation, teaching and reporting